All Episodes

 I mean, you'd never done it before as a host.

-What what um did that have any factor here in in uh you want to get back into your political career?
+Did that have any factor here in you wanting to get back into your political career?

-And uh I certainly heard from from listeners and in traveling the country because after I started do talk read I started to do a lot more traveling because I was really concerned about Obama and Obamacare and uh and cap and trade and and car check and all those things that were floating back at those times.
+And I certainly heard from listeners and in traveling the country, because after I started New Talk Radio, I started to do a lot more traveling because I was really concerned about Obama and Obamacare and cap and trade and car check and all those things that were floating back at those times.

-And you know, I don't claim to be a Tea Party person because obviously I've been involved in politics for uh for quite some time, but for the same really for the same reasons the Tea Party people decided to come out of the woodworks.
+And I don't claim to be a Tea Party person because obviously I've been involved in politics for quite some time.

-I I really decided to come out of my woodworks and and get back involved in this because I have seven children, Rush, and I I I think my duty to them is the same duty that my grandfather uh was to me, which is to to create a to make sure that they we pass on a country that's free.
+But really for the same reasons the Tea Party people decided to come out of the woodworks, I really decided to come out of my woodworks and get back involved in this because I have seven children, Rush, and I think my duty to them is the same duty that my grandfather was to me, which is to create a, to make sure that we pass on a country that's free.

-And uh I really do believe that's at risk in America.
+And I really do believe that's at risk in America.

-I think this election is the most important one since the election of eighteen sixty.
+I think this election is the most important one since the election of 1860.

 Why?

-Then he went on and says, I bel he said, I'll go one step further.
+And anyone on it says, he said, I'll go one step further.

 America would not be a great country without those programs.

-That man doesn't understand what what makes America great.
+That man doesn't understand what makes America great.

-I really believe the whole purpose of America, the aspirational value that that why everybody who wants to come to this country wants to come here was because if we respected the dignity of every human person, life, liberty, the pursuit of happiness, it is to protect life and liberty.
+I really believe the whole purpose of America, the aspirational value that why everybody who wants to come to this country wants to come here, was because if we respected the dignity of every human person, life, liberty, the pursuit of happiness, it is to protect life and liberty.

 That is what America is all about.

-It's not to take care of people, but it's an it's the it's a belief that free people, if given the opportunity provide for themselves collectively, we can build a much greater society.
+It's not to take care of people, but it's a belief that free people, if given the opportunity, provide for themselves, collectively we can build a much greater society.

-We can build a society that's a good and decent society, if government just stays out of the way and and creates uh an atmosphere for opportunity, protects us from uh from outside sources and creates a a level plane for for all of us to be to uh to to be able to achieve in our and in our lives.
+We can build a society that's a good and decent society if government just stays out of the way and creates an atmosphere for opportunity, protects us from outside sources and creates a level plane for all of us to be able to achieve in our lives.

-I remember you you've said uh when you when you announced your candidacy, and you've you've gotten close to it here too.
+I remember you have said when you announced your candidacy, and you've gotten close to it here, too.

-You said you wanted to make it make sure that there is a conservative in the race who has a track record of leading on moral cultural issues.
+You said you wanted to make sure that there is a conservative in the race who has a track record of leading on moral cultural issues.

-Now you know as well as I do that within the what I call the the the inside the beltway elitist or or ruling part of the Republican Party, they don't want any part of the social issues, Rick.
+Now, you know as well as I do that within the what I call the inside the beltway elitist or ruling part of the Republican Party, they don't want any part of the social issues, Rick.

 They don't want to go there.

-They don't want candidates that are gonna make a big deal out of the social issues because they're afraid of abortion rearing its head becoming an issue.
+They don't want candidates that are going to make a big deal out of the social issues because they're afraid of abortion rearing its head, becoming an issue.

-Um that does that present you a problem, because this is uh you know, th this is one of the areas where the Republican Party is is in a war with itself.
+Because this is one of the areas where the Republican Party is in a war with itself.

-They you know the the the what I call the uh for lack of a better term, the intelligentsia of our party just don't want to go.
+What I call the, for lack of a better term, the intelligentsia of our party just don't want to go.

-They want to uh keep it supposedly strictly on the on the fiscal side, but you're fearless going after the on the moral and social issues that have used just just done here.
+They want to keep it supposedly strictly on the fiscal side, but you're fearless going after on the moral and social issues that you've just done here.

-Yeah, I look I believe as you heard, I mean, we're endowed by our creator with certain rights, life, liberty.
+Yeah, look, I believe, as you heard, I mean, we're endowed by our creator with certain rights, life, liberty.

-I mean, that America's a moral enterprise, Russ.
+I mean, America is a moral enterprise, Russ.

 I mean, people don't care.